Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **scroll_fade_colors**: **Also applicable to ScrollList**.
 Set the colors of the scroll area, in the format "[colorFull], [colorTransparent]".
 Example: scroll_fade_colors="ff000000, 00000000" or scroll_fade_colors="44000000, 000000"
 * **scroll_fade_size**: **Also applicable to ScrollList**.
 Set the size of the fade as a float.
 * **scroll_shader_fade**: **Also applicable to ScrollList**.
 Uses a shader for fading out the sides instead of putting gradients on top.
 NOTE: Any Children cannot use blend modes; this scroll area cannot be inside of a clipping sprite; any children with clipping cannot be rotated
+* **scroll_allow_momentum**: **Also applicable to ScrollList**.
+Allows the scroll area to move with momentum after the user has finished dragging.
+In some circumstances, this can cause undesired movement, like if you're getting callbacks from the scroll updating, you might get inconsistent values.
+Default=true

 Smart Scroll List Parameters
 --------------------------------------